top of page

 Therapeutic Tools I May Draw From

-Person-Centred Therapy – providing empathy, unconditional positive regard, and space to reflect.
+• Person-Centred Therapy — empathy, acceptance, and space to explore

-CBT and DBT-informed techniques – to support emotional regulation, behaviour change, and thought awareness.
+• CBT & DBT-informed techniques — emotional regulation, thought awareness, practical tools

-Motivational Interviewing – helping you move through ambivalence and strengthen your readiness for change.
+• Motivational Interviewing — working through ambivalence and supporting change

-Mindfulness-Based Practices – fostering awareness, self-compassion, and resilience.
+• Mindfulness-Based Practices — building awareness, self-compassion, and resilience

-Psychoeducation – offering insights into how your brain and body respond to stress, addiction, or trauma.
+• Psychoeducation — understanding how your brain and nervous system respond

-Creative and flexible approaches – especially helpful for neurodivergent clients who benefit from visual, sensory, or movement-based strategies.
+• Creative and flexible approaches — especially helpful for neurodivergent clients

 A Space That Works For You

-Our sessions might include talking, silence, reflection, or skills-building—whatever feels supportive for your process.
-Whether we meet online or in person at The Rutland Therapy Centre, I aim to create a space where you can explore freely, feel heard, and reconnect with your sense of self.
+Whether we meet online or in person at The Rutland Therapy Centre, I aim to create a space where you can:

 “You don’t have to see the whole path to take the first step towards it.”